Understanding Unemployment in GCSE Economics

 Impacts of Unemployment

-Unemployment is typically measured using the unemployment rate, which is the percentage of the labor force that is actively seeking work but unable to find employment.
-The labor force includes both employed and unemployed individuals.
+Unemployment is typically measured using the unemployment rate, which is calculated as the percentage of the labor force that is unemployed.
+The labor force includes all individuals who are actively seeking work.
+Various methods, such as surveys and administrative data, are used to gather information on employment status.

-If a country has a labor force of 100 million people, and 5 million are unemployed, the unemployment rate would be:
+Problem: If a country has a labor force of 100 million people and 5 million are unemployed, what is the unemployment rate?

 📚 Category: GCSE Economics